cgrates/cgrates/docs/tutorial.rst

 Parameters:

 Id
-	The id of this destination.
+	The Id of this destination.
 Can be anything (letters and/or numbers).
 Prefixes
 	List with destination's prefixes.
 A prefix can appear in more than one destination.